-- 18. The Authority has a Committee that is responsible for monitoring and reviewing the various aspects of Corporate Governance arrangements. - 19.
-The Audit and Finance Committee is responsible for arrangements relating to; - Monitoring and reviewing the risk, control and governance processes and associated assurance processes to ensure Internal Control systems are effective and that policies and practices are in compliance with statutory and other regulations and guidance; - Reviewing the Accounts prior to approval by the Authority; - External audit: - Internal audit; - Risk Management; - Making recommendations concerning relevant governance aspects of Standing Orders.
+- 18. The Authority has a committee that is responsible for monitoring and reviewing the various aspects of Corporate Governance arrangements. - 19.
+The Audit and Finance Committee is responsible for arrangements relating to. - Monitoring and reviewing the risk, control and governance processes and associated assurance processes to ensure Internal Control systems are effective and that policies and practices follow statutory and other regulations and guidance. - Reviewing the Accounts prior to approval by the Authority. - External audit. - Internal audit. - Risk Management. - Making recommendations concerning relevant governance aspects of Standing Orders.

 - 20. The Committee also has responsibility for promoting high ethical standards across the Authority, overview of the Member and officer codes and other relevant protocols.

 - 21. This Committee will ensure that governance arrangements are kept under continual review through:

-- Reports prepared by officers with responsibility for aspects of this Code;
+- Reports prepared by officers with responsibility for aspects of this Code.

-- The work of Internal Audit;
+- The work of Internal Audit.

-- External Audit opinion;
+- External Audit opinion.

-- Other review agencies and Inspectorates;
+- Other review agencies and Inspectorates.

 - Opinion from Statutory Officers.